roytang/blog/content/notes/2016/08/767908603738980352/index.md

   url: https://twitter.com/roytang/statuses/767908603738980352/
 tags:
 - quote
+title: ''
 ---

-RT [@WarrenWhitlock](https://twitter.com/WarrenWhitlock/): It is the mark of an educated mind to be able to entertain a thought without accepting it.  ― Aristotle #quote
+It is the mark of an educated mind to be able to entertain a thought without accepting it.  ― Aristotle #quote